 My mother reacted in horror and turned up the radio to listen to the news report.
 She slowed the Ford Galaxie down because all the other cars on the highway were pulling over to the side of the highway.
 I watched them leave their cars running, doors wide open, and weep openly.
 Some hugged, some just stood there, in shock, with their hands over their mouths.
 Everyone was crying as I watched the funeral the day Elvis was buried at Graceland, but I actually felt a little better because now the entire country felt just as sad as I did.

 Dad also listened to Wolf-man Jack on the radio and we kids wore the orange Tennessee baseball hats he bought us.
-Nope, no Yankees hats would be worn in Brentwood.
+Nope, no Yankees hats would be worn in Brentwood and my father was a lifelong Yankees fan.
 Bob’s Big Boy replaced McDonald’s as our favorite fast food.
 Dr. Pepper replaced Coca Cola and Big Red replaced Wrigley’s spearmint gum.
 He took us to the Grand Ole Opry and we watched Minnie Pearl do her show with the price tag still hanging from her hat.
 We watched Hee-Haw on T.V. at night.
 Dad wore his new grey suede cowboy hat proudly.
 I was fascinated by its removable band of peacock feathers and hand-hammered silver amulet in the middle.
 The sweetest part was, he loved it all – he fully embraced his inner southern and I thought,

 My closest friend that year was my next door neighbor, Angie.
-She was an only child who always wanted me to come inside in the air conditioning and watch her play with her barbie dolls.
-Her mother Joan said I was good influence on her because I had siblin’s knew how to shay’er.
+She was an only child who always wanted me to come inside in the air conditioning and watch her play with her Barbie dolls.
+Her mother Joan said I was a good influence on her because I had siblin’s knew how to shay’er.
 They always kept every curtain drawn in the house, so you could never see outside.
-Joan said that it was to help keep the house cool, but I knew it was because she always walked around the house in her underwear.
+Joan said that it was to help keep the house cool, but I knew it was because she always walked around the house in her underwear drinking milk with ice.
 I remember thinking,

 Put some pants on, Joan.

-Our other neighbors were professional square dancers.
+Our other neighbors on the other side were professional square dancers.
 I would run down into their yard, knocking on the door for cookies if Joan was out of Mississippi Mud cake.
 That nice lady would show me all of her square dancing outfits – fountains of ruffled tulle like curly kale, in explosions of different bright colors.
 Their trophies gleamed on the mantle of their living room.
 Her makeup always matched her skirt colors.
 I thought of my old gym teacher Mr. Carparelli then.
 He had to scream us into submission back in Connecticut to get us to participate in learning square dancing.
-If only he could see me now-living next door to the square dancing queen of Tennessee.
+If only he could see me now – living next door to the square dancing queen of Tennessee.